Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Transparency

-Participants can independently verify information.
+In general, participants can independently verify information.

 Therefore, the system can reduce confusion about shared records.